apache/spark/CI.rst

 |                                |                           | default, can be commit SHA or RUN_ID.        |
 +--------------------------------+---------------------------+----------------------------------------------+

-Authentication in Github Registry
+Authentication in GitHub Registry
 =================================

-We are currently in the process of testing using Github Container Registry as cache for our images during the CI process.
+We are currently in the process of testing using GitHub Container Registry as cache for our images during the CI process.
 The default registry is set to "GitHub Packages", but we are testing the GitHub Container Registry.
 In case of GitHub Packages, authentication uses GITHUB_TOKEN mechanism.
 Authentication is needed for both pushing the images (WRITE) and pulling them (READ) - which means that GitHub token